 All HCV areas and Reserve areas are managed per this Policy.
-There is one HCVF3 Area in Wairarapa Estate.
+There are two HCVF3 Areas in Norsewood Estate.

 The Manager contracts ecological consultants to identify HCVF 1 to 3 areas and the Managers identify HCV 4 to 6 with consultation with applicable stakeholders.
 As forests are acquired into the estate, the new property is to be ecologically surveyed for HCV areas.